September 9, 2020: Company of Heroes is launching on Android and iPhone, so we’ve updated our review accordingly

 Although RTS is one of the most popular genres on PC, there’s been a lot of difficulty bringing those experiences to mobile.
-Where the titans of the genre measure skill partly in clicks-per-minute, it’s tough to imagine a solid RTS experience on a touchscreen.
-Improbably, this experience has arrived in the form of a port of a fourteen-year-old classic.
+Where the titans of the genre measure skill partly in clicks-per-minute, it’s tough to imagine a solid RTS experience that brings that same micro-management to a touchscreen.
+Improbably, this experience has arrived in the form of a port for a fourteen-year-old classic.

-If you’ve got an iPad and you love real-time strategy, Company of Heroes might be the game for you.
+If you’ve got an Android or iOS device, and you love real-time strategy, Company of Heroes might be the game for you.
 It focuses tightly on World War II tactics, as you control a handful of squads rather than a whole army, as they attempt to take back the hedgerows of northern France in the Battle of Normandy.
 There’s none of the tedious resource-gathering and base-building that you’ll find in those games more directly influenced by Warcraft.
-You get more requisition points by taking objectives, reinforce and upgrade your units in the field, and the Germans provide constant resistance.
+You get more resources by taking objectives, and reinforcing and upgrading your units in the field, as the Germans provide constant resistance.

-There are a lot of ways Company of Heroes makes an ideal mobile strategy game (and if you’re looking for more, check out our list of best mobile strategy games).
-Just by being squad-based, giving orders using fat dumb fingers rather than precision mouse clicks is made much easier.
+There are a lot of ways Company of Heroes makes for an ideal mobile strategy game – just by being squad-based, giving orders using fingers, rather than precision mouse clicks, is made much easier.
 You can easily handle your squads by tapping a few icons in the squad list rather than seeking out tiny gray-brown soldiers on a gray-brown map.
-For the mobile version, you can use a convenient pop-up wheel to make specific orders
+You can also use a convenient pop-up wheel to make specific orders.

 As a mid-aughts World War II game, Company of Heroes begins with the requisite D-Day beach level, which isn’t the best showcase for its strengths.
 On Omaha Beach, there’s no opportunity for flanking, combined arms, armor, or much use of tactical cover.
 It’s a Saving Private Ryan inspired meat-grinder, but not an interesting challenge.
 Better are the following several missions, which have your paratroopers setting ambushes and overrunning fortifications.